martavoi/gpg-sign-demo/README.md

 The second commit was done w/o gpg sign

-The third comit was done w/ gpg sign
+The third commit was done w/ gpg sign

+The 4th commit was also done w/ gpg sign